ITRS-Group/cordial/integrations/servicenow/README.md

 There are two primary components of the integration.
 The router (`snow_router`) and the client CLI (`snow_client`).

 The router runs as a service and listens for connections on the configured TCP port.
 It supports one REST endpoint that can service two methods, GET and POST, on `/api/v1/incident`.
-Access control is via a shared token in both configuration files.
+Access control is via a shared token common to both configuration files.

 Issuing a GET request fetches a list of active incidents for the user, which defaults to the Username in the router configuration.
 An alternative user can be give as a query parameter, e.g. `/api/v1/incident?user=fred`.